-Human remains found near spot where SUV plunged off cliff
+Human remains found near spot where Washington family’s SUV plunged off cliff

-MENDOCINO, Calif.
-(AP) — Authorities in Northern California say a resident found a pair of jeans and human remains inside a girl’s shoe on a beach near the spot where a woman drove her large family off a cliff in March.
+MENDOCINO, Calif. — A Northern California resident found a pair of jeans and human remains inside a girl’s shoe on a beach near the spot where a woman drove her Woodland, Washington, family off a cliff in March, authorities said Thursday.

-The Mendocino County Sheriff’s Department says DNA tests will be conducted on the remains.
+DNA tests will be conducted on the remains to try to identify who they belonged to, the Mendoncino County sheriff’s department said.

-It says a crew Thursday will search the area in Westport, California, where the remains were found a day earlier.
+A crew Thursday was to search the area in Westport, California, where the remains were found a day earlier, it said.

-Sarah and Jennifer Hart and their six adopted children were believed to be in the family’s SUV when it plunged off a cliff in Mendocino County, north of San Francisco.
+Sarah and Jennifer Hart and their six adopted children were believed to be in the family’s SUV when it plunged off a cliff in Mendocino County, more than 160 miles north of San Francisco.
+The location where the remains were found is about 1 mile north of where the SUV disappeared.

 Most Read Nation & World Stories